-Dr. Zain Kassam is the Chief Medical Officer at OpenBiome.
+Dr. Zain Kassam is a special advisor to OpenBiome, and was the Chief Medical Officer until January 2018.
 He is a gastroenterologist, internal medicine physician and epidemiologist.

 Zain was named a Top 40 Under 40 Healthcare Innovator by MedTech and is a Scientific Advisory Board member for the American Gastroenterological Association Center for Gut Microbiome Research & Education.
 Dr. Kassam's research focuses on innovative microbiome-directed therapies that deeply impact human health and disease.
 He has authored over 100 peer-reviewed abstracts, publications and book chapters and holds grants from the CDC, CCFA and private foundations.

 Dr. Kassam received his MPH degree with a focus on Clinical Trials at Harvard University on a Frank Knox Fellowship and completed his post-doctoral training in microbiome engineering at MIT.
 He completed both his Internal Medicine and Gastroenterology training at McMaster University, where he was the Chief Medical and Chief Gastroenterology Resident and was awarded the National Resident Leadership Award by the Royal College of Physicians and Surgeons of Canada.